PyConPL/Book/2014/workshop/Tornado_and_Friends.md

-# Tornado and Friends workshop
+# Tornado and Friends workshop - Wesley Mason

 ## Learn how to write fast asynchronous web services with Tornado and Python

 The world isn't blocking; why should your app be?